janwilmake/blog/2017/learn-language-having-fun.md

 date: 2017-04-28
 modified_at: 2019-05-22
 tags: [apps, tools, personal-development, travel]
+description: Sixteen practical methods to learn a new language through complete immersion using music, movies, apps, and social connections, making language acquisition fun and efficient without traditional classroom methods.
 ---

 # 16 Ways To Learn A New Language While Having Fun